jgsogo/sokoban/README.md

 # Sokoban

-Prolog solver of Sokoban puzzle using depth-first-search algorithm.
-Source files have their own comments.
+Prolog solver of [Sokoban puzzle](http://en.wikipedia.org/wiki/Sokoban) using depth-first-search (DFS) algorithm.
+Source files have their own comments:

+ * `sokoban.pl`: define DFS algorithm and include rules from `game.pl`, `board.pl` and
+   the desired level.
+ * `game.pl`: define all the rules to play Sokoban.
+ * `board.pl`: define rules related to board itself.
+ * Info about levels is given in the next section.

 ## Example level